microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/projectrome-put-historyitem.md

-# Create or replace a historyItem
+---title: "Create or replace a historyItem"description: "Create a new or replace an existing history item for an existing user activity."---# Create or replace a historyItem

 Create a new or replace an existing history item for an existing user activity.